We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your kidneys serve several purposes, including the filtering out of waste products from your blood for removal from the body in urine.

-When you have a bad smell in your nose for more than one week and there’s no external source, you should see your doctor.
+When you have a bad smell in your nose for more than 1 week and there’s no external source, you should see your doctor.
+If you don’t already have a primary care doctor, our Healthline FindCare tool can help you connect to physicians in your area.

-Because a rotten smell in your nose often means you’re also dealing with a sinus infection, nasal polyps, or other condition, it’s likely you also have other symptoms.
+Because a rotten smell in your nose often means you’re also dealing with a sinus infection, nasal polyps, or another condition, it’s likely you also have other symptoms.

 Most causes of a bad smell inside your nose are treatable.
 Your experience with smelly mucus or smelly tonsils may be a one-time event.

-However, if you are prone to frequent sinus infections, you may encounter these unpleasant episodes repeatedly.
+However, if you’re prone to frequent sinus infections, you may encounter these unpleasant episodes repeatedly.

-Talk with your doctor about how you can lower your risk of nasal and throat problems down the road.
+Talk with your doctor about how you can lower your risk for nasal and throat problems down the road.